-The best decision that I ever made in my entrepreneurial career up to this point has been to sell stock photography online.
-To be honest, I was never much of a photographer, so selling my work as stock had never been high on my list of things to do as I charted my path towards financial independence.
+Up until 2015 or so, the best decision that I ever made in my entrepreneurial career had been to sell stock photography online.
+To be honest, I was never much of a photographer.
+Selling my work as “stock” had never been high on my list of things to do as I charted my path towards financial independence.

 BigStockPhoto: Total sales: $13,750

 BigStock is hit or miss for many people.
 Personally, I had lots of luck selling my images there – but others say it’s a waste of time.
 That’s the thing with this stock photography…everyone’s work is different, and you’ll never know how you’ll do at one agency over another until you try.

 StockFresh: Total sales: $250 (hey – it was a new site)

 This was a relative newcomer to the stock photography world at the time, but they were – hands down – my favorite of them all.
 The site was run by a very level-headed guy who treated his contributors better than any other agency.

 Their royalties were the some of the highest in the business, and they had a really simple and easy to use website that just made the entire process feel good.
 They didn’t offer the volume of sales that the other agencies did, but it was a good experience so I was happy to upload my images there.